 Pat Bazeley

-Pat Bazeley was awarded a PhD in community psychology for an action research based thesis which argued that community development was an effective strategy for the promotion of mental health in a disadvantaged population (Macquarie U, 1980).
-After graduating she worked in community development and as a freelance researcher, undertaking projects in public health, welfare, education, law and community studies.
-From 1991-9 she was responsible for research development (and for four years, administration also) for academic staff at the University of Western Sydney.
-In consequence, she has had experience with research design and methodology broadly across the social sciences.
+Pat Bazeley was awarded a PhD in community psychology for a mixed methods, action research-based thesis which argued that community development was an effective strategy for the promotion of mental health in a disadvantaged population.
+After graduating she worked in community development and as a freelance researcher, undertaking projects in public health, welfare, education, law, and community studies.
+From 1991-9 she was responsible for research development and administration for academic staff at the University of Western Sydney, Macarthur.

 Curriculum Vitae